airpair/authoring-guide/post.md

 Make sure to select a good title.
 Good titles are:

-1.  **Specific** - you should mention not only the technology you're working with (Angular, React, etc), but also the particular facet.
+1.  **Specific** - you should mention not only the technology you're working with (Angular, React, etc), but also the particular sub-topic.

-2.  **Eye-catching** - try to make the name evoke some interest
+2.  **Eye-catching** - try to incorporate words that evoke the value proposition of the post.

-Okay title:  Scope in Angular Directives
+**Okay title**:  Scope in Angular Directives

-Better title:  Transclusion and Template Scope in Angular Directives Demystified
+**Better title**:  Transclusion and Template Scope in Angular Directives Demystified

 #### 3.6.2 Synopsis